 X-rays have been a part of medicine and dentistry for many years.
 Their ability to see what is happening under the surface can be life-changing for many people.
 For dentists, it lets them know if cavities are lurking under the surface or if there are issues with the root of the teeth.
 Digital x-rays have many huge advantages starting with a greatly reduced amount of radiation used to take the image.
 The digital aspect of the image reduces the need for expensive developing chemicals and film and enables the dentist to keep the x-ray for years to come without worrying about running out of space or the image disintegrating.

-Using a wand and an intraoral scanner, we can now take digital impression of your mouth.
+Using a wand and an intraoral scanner, dentists can now take a digital impression of your mouth.
 This creates a digital model of your teeth and aids in treatment.
-In addition it can be a way of skipping the often “messy” impression taking with traditional molds.
+In addition, it can be a way of skipping the often “messy” impression taking with traditional molds.

 Dental cone beam computed tomography (CT) is a special type of x-ray equipment used when regular dental or facial x-rays are not sufficient.
 Your doctor may use this technology to produce three dimensional (3-D) images of your teeth, soft tissues, nerve pathways and bone in a single scan.
 The scan will give us detailed information which cannot be obtained from normal x-ray examinations.
 For example, if you are being considered for dental implants or other special procedures, it enables us to assess the exact shape of the bone.

 I would like to take this opportunity to introduce myself.
 My name is Dr. Adam Stenerson.
 To give you a little background about myself, I was born and raised in the Sonningdale, Saskatchewan area, where my parents live and farm to this day.